mrspecht/mrspecht/README.md

 problem-solving skills and continue to shape the practical insights I share with learners across Canada.

-Would you like to know more?
-Get in touch.
+Want to know more?
+Get in touch!
 I look forward to hearing from you.

 <br />